How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 Yes, it would.
 But that’s not how it works.

-Let Patients & Providers Know About You
+You Must Let Patients & Providers Know About You

-• where they can find you
+• open for business & where they will find you

 • how you can help them